Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-1-Getting-Started.md

 - Optimize GitHub Copilot performance using Custom Instructions and Prompt Files
 - Understand engineering best practices for AI-assisted development

+> [!IMPORTANT]
+> Throughout this lab you will work on a variety of tasks using your new best friend GitHub Copilot.
+At times there may be things that don't work as expected, and that's ok!
+Copilot is here to help in all aspects of our work.
+So if you encounter an issue while working through a lab try asking Copilot if it can help you solve the problem.
+Throw the error message into the chat, or link Copilot to an problem in the command line output.
+You might be surprised at the thing Copilot is able to help you solve.

 ## Welcome to PixelPerfect Gallery

 📸 **Your Mission: Build the perfect photo gallery experience!**